junyian/flare-on-2014/README.md

 File is a DLL (without the extension).
 Loading it in IDA shows DllEntryPoint which confirms it.
 IDA's debugger is not suitable here so I used x64dbg (well, x32dbg actually since it's 32-bit) to launch the DLL.
-After a LOT of tracing, inally found a piece of code that starts by calling GetAsyncKeyState to check what key is pressed.
+After a LOT of tracing, finally found a piece of code that starts by calling GetAsyncKeyState to check what key is pressed.
 Then compares it to a huge switch table comparing the key to special chars (backspace, enter, etc.), numbers (0-9), characters (a-z) and symbols (dot, question mark, etc.).
 Each case calls a function for each char.